We’ve come across a number of theories on pricing art.

-Here’s the art pricing formula I’ve come across most often:
+Here’s the most popular art pricing formula we’ve come across:

-It seems straightforward, right?
-However, easy doesn’t mean correct, and here’s why you’re urged not to use this mistaken ‘formula’:
+However, easy doesn’t always mean correct, and here’s why we would advise against this method:

 If formulas don’t work, how can art be priced?